 The durable, colour stability and breathable qualities of mineral paint result in long-lasting coating which is enhanced by the timeless aesthetic of a monochrome palette.

 Gris Mineral Paints are produced exclusively by Keim Mineral Paints Ltd, UK.
 They are natureplus certified.
 Made to order.

 A ready to use sol-silicate interior paint with earth oxide colour pigments giving intense light fast colour shades.
 Suitable for use on previously painted and unpainted surfaces.
 Not suitable for wood, metal or plastic.
-Flat matte colour which is odourless and breathable with a high moisture vapour permeability.
+Flat matte colour which is breathable with a high moisture vapour permeability.
 Acrylic and preservative free.
 Resistant to mould and mildew.
 Non flammable.
 Environmentally friendly.
 Cruelty free. natureplus certified.

 Gris Mineral Paints are different from conventional paints.
 They contain potassium silicate and chemically bond to the underlying substrate rather than simply forming a film on the surface.
 They are water based, rather than solvent based, therefore odourless and safe to use.

 VOC content 0-1g/L

 Any loose, flaking and unstable material must be identified and then thoroughly removed using stiff brushes and broad bladed scrapers to get back to a sound edge.
 The edges should then be feathered in.

 Ensure that any paint materials left remaining and the underlying substrate is sound and adhering well.

 Gloss or shiny surfaces should be thoroughly flattened down using sand paper.